Pseudomanifold/Aleph/docs/building.md

 Please submit any issues you may encounter.
 If you want to help, please take a look at the [contribution guidelines](https://github.com/Submanifold/Aleph/blob/master/CONTRIBUTING.md).

+# Additional options

+Some of the components of Aleph may be disabled if you want to increase performance of the build.
+Currently, these components include the examples and the tools.
+Use `ccmake .` in the build directory to get an overview of the available options.
+A typical output of this command would be:

+    BUILD_EXAMPLES        ON
+    BUILD_PYTHON_BINDINGS ON
+    BUILD_TOOLS           ON

+Toggle the required options and re-configure the project in order to change what is built.

 # Installing Aleph

 Having built Aleph, you can install the library as follows: